 New Year Eve’s ceremony

-At the end of the year, the old gods give up work for the new gods at the moment of transfer between the new year and the old year.
+At the end of the year, old gods give up work for new gods at the transfer between the new year and the past year.
 Therefore, Vietnamese people celebrate New Year’s Eve to see the old god and welcome the new gods.

 People usually prepare the feast to celebrate New Year’s Eve in the middle of the courtyard.
-The dishes include five-fruit tray – Cầu (Custard-apple), Dừa (Coconut), Đủ (Papaya), Xoài (Mango), Dưa hấu (Watermelon).
+The dishes include a five-fruit tray – Cầu (Custard-apple), Dừa (Coconut), Đủ (Papaya), Xoài (Mango), and Dưa hấu (Watermelon).